tomduda/josie-duda/readme.txt

 - Turkish (tr_TR via Mehmet Yurtar)

 === RTL language support ===
-joshua ships with full RTL language support.
+josie ships with full RTL language support.
 All relevant content is reversed including menus, menu position, search bars, and other features.
 Sidebar can be left in its default position or moved to the left through the customizer.

 === Customizer Options ===
 Extended options available from the Customizer: